Bonds stung, dollar cheered by sudden hawkish turn at Fed

-SYDNEY (Reuters) - Asian equities fell to a three-week low on Thursday after the U.S. Federal Reserve stunned investors by signalling it might raise interest rates at a much faster pace than assumed, sending bond yields and the dollar sharply higher.
+SYDNEY, June 17 (Reuters) - Asian equities touched a three-week low on Thursday after the U.S. Federal Reserve stunned investors by signalling it might raise interest rates at a much faster pace than assumed, sending bond yields and the dollar sharply higher.

-The dollar boasted its strongest single day gain in 15 months as 10-year U.S. Treasury yields jumped by the most since early March.
-[FRX/] [US/]
+The dollar hung on to most of what was the strongest one-day rise in 15 months after the Fed meeting, while benchmark 10-year U.S. Treasury yields lifted by the most since early March.

-The fallout in equities was softer, but enough to push MSCI’s broadest index of Asia-Pacific shares outside Japan down about 0.6% to its lowest since late May.
+The fallout in equities has been softer, with modest losses on Wall Street and MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) falling to its lowest since late May, sitting 0.5% lower by mid afternoon.

 "The new Fed 'dot plot' indicating that the median FOMC member now forecasts two Fed rate hikes in 2023, versus none in the March iteration, represented the hawkish surprise out of the June Fed meeting," said Ray Attrill, head of FX strategy at NAB.